-- b. ability to have extensive commentary w/o commenting out every line - c. ability to apply basic formatting to non-code commentary - d. ability to keep code that is not run for reference - e. ability to produce figures without showing the code that produces them - 2.
+- a. both data manipulation and analysis code stored - b. ability to have extensive commentary w/o commenting out every line - c. ability to apply basic formatting to non-code commentary - d. ability to keep code that is not run for reference - e. ability to produce figures without showing the code that produces them - 2.
 Statistical output and figures easily kept with the code that produced them. - 3.
 Easy to go back and re-run or update analyses.